WilcyWilson/Possible-Java-Interview-Questions/README.md

 2. Constructor Injection?
 3. Why use Annotation in Spring?
 4. Named Query Hibernate?
-5. What is Spring bean?
+5. What is Spring Bean?
 6. What is SessionFactory?
 7. Dependency Injection?
 8. What is ORM?
 Why should we use it?